-Second part of the exhibition Hiccup, Re Gallery, MOCAK
+Second part of the exhibition "Hiccup", Re Gallery, MOCAK, Cracow, PL, 2015

-Around one and half years ago I started thinking about what has happened to the fountain designed by prof. Zin.
-What happened with the matter, in which Niemczyk took a bath and in front of which I stood posing for another picture to be put in the next family album from holidays.
+standing in the Main Square in Cracow, right by the fountain.
+At that moment, a picture of naked Niemczyk taking a bath in the fountain automatically came to my mind.
+It’s actually his ass being portrayed as it faces the camera.
+At the time I was exploring Niemczyk, I came back to the documentation of his action in the fountain and the picture from my family archives.
+The fountain that physically connected us didn’t exist anymore.
+It was removed from the Main Square.
+The fountain had been designed by Professor Wiktor Zin as a memorial of the Main Square renovation in 1962 – 1964.
+Around one and a half years ago, I started thinking about what happened to the fountain designed by Professor Zin.
+What happened with the thing in which Niemczyk took a bath and in front of which I stood posing for another picture to be put in the next family album from holidays.
 A few months later, thanks to some people, I found the place where the fountain was stored.
-This one varied dramatically from the one I remembered and knew from those two pictures.
-It had been divided in approximately 40 granite pieces, buried in bushes for more or less 7 years, wrapped in stretch lm for protection, under which I could see water, mould and moss.
-A completely new microworld was formed under this lm – exotic and inaccessible.
-The fountain resembled a stony cemetery, where everyone that had ever had a contact with it was buried.
+The fountain differed dramatically from the one I remembered and knew from those two pictures.
+It had been split into approximately 40 granite pieces, buried in bushes for more or less 7 years, wrapped in stretch film for protection, under which I could see water, mould and moss.
+A completely new microworld was formed under the film – exotic and inaccessible.
+The fountain resembled a stony cemetery, where everyone that had ever had any contact with it was buried.

 Last day, as a result of the guards’ heedlessness, I manager to get there by car.
 I decided to steal a piece (dimensions 41x41x10cm, weight 90kg).
 For more than a year this part has been a material structure embodying a particle of the events of its life.
 There’s a relief on its surface – my own interference in the fountain.
 It presents simple ed horizontal projection.
 A circle with zodiac signs is located in the centre, then three metal parts in the shape of simplistic frogs out of which water used to pour out.
 Next, smaller square on a platform inscribed in a bigger one with rounded edges.